GacheruIan/yolo/explanation.md

 Ensure code reviews are conducted before merging into the master branch to maintain code quality.

 ## 6.0 Successful running of the applications
-Up and running wit persistency and images reduced size.
+Up and running with persistency.

 ## 6.1 Debugging Measures
 ### Healthchecks:
 Both frontend and backend services include health checks to monitor the health of the services: